joshua-bluestine/Better_Enchantments_pre-beta-1.0/README.md

-Adds over 70 new enchantments to minecraft!
+Adds over 70 new enchantments!